Charge gap and charge redistribution among copper and oxygen orbitals in the normal state of the Emery model: Finite doping

 \section{Finite doping}

 Having analysed the zero doping case, we now turn to study the effect of modifying the number of charge carriers in the CuO$_2$ plane by either electron or hole doping.
-We show how doping induces a transfer of spectral weight in the local density of states and then we quantify the charge redistribution among Cu and O orbitals induced by doping.
+We show how doping induces a transfer of spectral weight in the local density of states and then we quantify the charge redistribution among Cu and O orbitals induced by doping using the partial occupancies of the orbitals.